 An inspiration for the movie is the Sator square, a stone tablet excavated from the ruins of Pompeii.
 Engraved on it are five words that Nolan incorporated into the movie: “Sator,” which he turned into the villain’s name, “Arepo,” the art forger’s name, “Tenet,” the spy organization’s name, “Opera,” the Kyiv opera siege, and “Rotas,” the name of Rotas Security at the Oslo freeport.
 They’re all palindromes that make up the same words in this square if you read them from left to right, right to left, top to bottom, or bottom to top.
 It’s a neat detail that connects a lost civilization from ancient history to the present world facing its own looming destruction in Tenet.

 I find the inversion mechanics to be ingenious, with the “turnstiles” they use to invert objects and people, the proving windows they look at before entering one turnstile to confirm they’ll exit the other turnstile safe and sound, breathing inverted air (if you’re confused about whether someone is moving forwards or backwards in time, check if they’re wearing a mask.
 If they are, then they’re inverted, except in the scene where Sator interrogates the Protagonist in his warehouse and then shoots Kat in the stomach; Kat wears an oxygen mask in her side of the room because the air is inverted, while Sator removes his own mask because a he’s already inverted), fire causing ice and hypothermia due to the laws of heat transfer being reversed, communication with the future, and inverted speech (the actors had to record that by actually reading the dialogue backwards, which must have been particularly challenging for Branagh to carry out while putting on a Russian accent).
 I’ve seen some people rail at the science for being unrealistic, to which I say, take a chill pill.
 This isn’t Interstellar.
-Nolan isn’t consulting physicists and doubling down on the hard science.
+While Nolan did do a bit of consulting with physicist Kip Thorne, I don’t think it’s his intention to double down on the hard science.
 He’s allowed to have some fun here.

 All right, but I do have a quibble with the inverted air.
 Guns fire because of combustion, a chemical process that only works with oxygen; how does this occur if the air is inverted?
 We know the rounds are inverted, but are the guns inverted as well?
 What about shooting inverted guns when the world around you is moving forward?
 Are those weapons specially designed to draw inverted air for the combustion?
 This is one of the few questions I haven’t satisfyingly answered yet.